Vaishali785/Interview-Concepts/JS/README.md

 # 8. Loops

-a.) for-of loop ---> works for arrays only , error for objects b.) for-in loop ----> works both with arrays and by default returns keys of objects as well as arrays. c.) forEach ----> this is a built in property / method of array but it doesn't return anything.
+a.) for-of loop ---> works for arrays only , error for objects <br>
+b.) for-in loop ----> works both with arrays and by default returns keys of objects as well as arrays.<br>
+c.) forEach ----> this is a built in property / method of array but it doesn't return anything.<br>

 <pre>
     const myArr = [1,2,3,4,5]